 Competition in our market may intensify in the future, which could slow our ability to grow or execute our strategy.
 Our current and potential customers may choose to develop their own solutions internally, particularly if we are slow in deploying our solutions.
 Many of these companies have the financial and technical capability to develop their own solutions.
 Also, competitors could establish non-domestic operations with a lower cost structure than our engineering organization, which would give any such competitor's products a competitive advantage over our solutions.
 There may be other providers of commercial solutions for systematic IC yield and performance enhancement of which we are not aware.
-We currently face indirect competition from the internal groups at IC companies.
+We currently face indirect competition from the internal groups at IC companies and some direct competition from providers of yield management software such as Spotfire or HPL Technologies.
 Some providers of yield management software or inspection equipment may seek to broaden their product offerings and compete with us.
 For example, KLA-Tencor has announced adding the use of test structures to one of their inspection product lines.
-Other companies, such as HPL Technologies which, through its acquisition of Test Chip Technologies, has indicated its intent to further utilize test chips in its product offering, may in the future seek to directly enter our market.
-In addition, we believe that the demand for solutions that address the need for better integration between the silicon design and manufacturing processes may encourage direct companies or semiconductor equipment vendors, may decide to spin-off a business unit that competes with us.
+In addition, we believe that the demand for solutions that address the need for better integration between the silicon design and manufacturing processes may encourage direct competitors to enter into our market.
+For example, large integrated organizations, such as IDMs, electronic design automation software providers, IC design service companies or semiconductor equipment vendors, may decide to spin-off a business unit that competes with us.
 Other potential competitors include fabrication facilities that may decide to offer solutions competitive with ours as part of their value proposition to their customers.
 If these potential competitors are able to attract industry partners or customers faster than we can, we may not be able to grow and execute our strategy as quickly or at all.
-In addition, customer preferences may shift away from our solutions as a result of the increase in competition.
+In addition, customer preferences may shift away from our solutions as a result of the increase in competit